public-law/readability/README.md

 **Easily and accurately calculate a text's readability.**

 I wrote this by ordering a copy of _Readability Revisited: The new Dale-Chall readability formula_.
 I used the book to code the library from scratch.
 My goal was to create the best library I could for analyzing text.
+It needs to start with giving correct results.
+I did my best to rigorously design and test the code.

 **Installation:**